 - The observed information, notably collected through web trackers (such as cookies) or audience measurement tools (Nielsen, for instance)

-- Inferred information from big data and Artificial Intelligence
+- Inferred information from Big data and AI

 Today, however, the web giants capture most of the observed and inferred information: thanks to their environments, where users are “logged”, they have already been able to build huge socio-demographic and behavioural databases.
 By completing this with their significant investments in artificial intelligence, this huge pool of data offers them high-performance targeting capabilities for advertising and enable them to make large advertising inventories available to advertisers.
 And when we know that Google and Facebook already captured almost 60% of the total value of the online advertising market in 2017…